Inland trout fishing

 Trout fishing regulations

-Enjoy your time on the water and know the regulations: Wisconsin Trout Fishing Regulations, 2020-2021
+Enjoy your time on the water, but know the regulations: Guide to Wisconsin Trout Fishing Regulations, 2021-2022 [PDF]

 The Trout Regulations & Opportunities User Tool (TROUT) was designed to help trout anglers find places to fish.
 The TROUT application includes trout fishing regulations, classified trout waters, public land and DNR fishing easements.